pattala-s/pattala-s/README.md

 # ✨About Me:

 Hi Friends,
-I am Srinidhi Pattala, a Robotics/AI enthusiast pursuring my Mater of Science in Robotics at Northeastern Universiry, Boston.
-My Projects showcase my expertise in Computer Vision, Autonomous Systems, EKF & Fusion, Image Processiong, Object Detection.
+I am Srinidhi Pattala, a Robotics/AI enthusiast who completed a Master of Science in Robotics at Northeastern University, Boston in May 2025.
+My projects highlight my expertise in Computer Vision, Autonomous Systems, Extended Kalman Filter (EKF) & Sensor Fusion, Image Processing, and Object Detection.

 💬 Ask me about: Anything about robots🤖